Materials-Consortia/OPTIMADE/optimade.md

 * **Type**: list of list of floats.
 * **Requirements/Conventions**:
   * **Response**: REQUIRED in the response unless explicitly excluded, except when [6.2.8. `dimension_types`](#h.6.2.8) is equal to `[0, 0, 0]` (in this case it is OPTIONAL).
-  * **Query**: support for queries on this property is OPTIONAL.
+  * **Query**: Support for queries on this property is OPTIONAL.
 If supported, filters MAY support only a subset of comparison operators.
   * MUST be a list of three vectors *a*, *b*, and *c*, where each of the vectors MUST BE a list of the vector's coordinates along the x, y, and z Cartesian coordinates.
 (Therefore, the first index runs over the three lattice vectors and the second index runs over the x, y, z Cartesian